jacobchristian17/cv-builder-jacob/modules/cover_letter_generator/prompt.md

 3. When company name is null or unknown, NEVER use phrases like "your company", "your organization", "your esteemed organization", "your team" in the paragraphs
 4. Instead use "this role", "this position", "this opportunity", or avoid company references entirely
 5. Focus on the role requirements and technical challenges when company is unknown
+6. NEVER mention what information you couldn't find - do not say things like "Although I couldn't find specific information" or "I couldn't locate"
+7. NEVER apologize for missing information - simply write based on what you have
+8. When company research is unavailable, focus entirely on the role and your qualifications

 IMPORTANT: If no specific company name is identified (indicated by null, empty, or placeholder values like "[Company Name]"), write the letter without referring to a specific company.
 Instead, focus on the role and responsibilities without mentioning company names or using phrases like "your company" or "your organization".